kaiyote/kaiyote.github.io/content/blog/hello-world.md

 1. `lit-element` has been deprecated since 2021 (as it admitted to me after I corrected it after the third example here), and will yell at you in the browser for importing from it.
 2. It specified the `count` as a `@property`.
 Now, depending on your mood this could be perfectly fine.
 You could want to expose the `count` prop to the consuming application to allow it to be set from the outside and then incremented internally as normal.
 Heck, it even caught that it needed to give `lit` the type hint so that it would be parsed correctly across the web-component boundary.
-However, this is not what I was after (and also isn't functionally identical to the react component)
+Unfortunately, this is not what I was after (and also isn't functionally identical to the react component)

 So, I offered more guidance towards my desired end goal.